appseconnect/docs/index.md

     <div class="contentPan">
         <div class="aec-container">
             <div class="contentBox" data-aos="flip-left" data-aos-duration="1000">
-                <h2>API Management</h2>
+                <h2>Overview of Generic Rest Adapters</h2>
-                <p>Getting started with APIs isnt always easy, there are tons of documents and techniques that can be used to leverage the idea of building your own APIs.
-The API, how simple it is, requires a big amount of ground work so as to ensure the API is properly utilized and secured.</p>
+                <p>HTTP based endpoint connector is a pre-packaged software package which provides seamless connectivity to RESTful APIs and leverage to communicate with any application supporting standard REST protocol and standard authentication mechanisms...</p>
                 <a href="/api-management/overview/" title="Read more" class="aecButton">Read more</a>
             </div>
             <div class="contentBox" data-aos="flip-left" data-aos-duration="1000">
-                <h2>Workflows</h2>
+                <h2>SDK Overview</h2>
-                <p>Workflow is group of instructions to the integration service in APPSeCONNECT.
-APPSeCONNECT workflow application can be considered as a strong feature that uses the software to either partially or entirely automate a complex business process.</p>
+                <p>APPSeCONNECT is a generic platform that helps a developer as well as an integration consultant to work on specific application, connecting them to the platform or even integrate data for business need.
+The SDK (Software Development Kit) is open publicly...</p>
                 <a href="/workflow/overview/" title="Read more" class="aecButton">Read more</a>
             </div>
             <div class="contentBox last-child" data-aos="flip-left" data-aos-duration="1000">
                 <h2>Transformation</h2>
                 <p>This document will help you to understand and work with the MAPPING and TRANSFORMATION functionality in APPSeCONNECT portal.
-Primarily transformation is the field where the corresponding schemas are to be mapped.</p>
+Primarily transformation is the field where the corresponding schemas are to be mapped...</p>
                 <a href="/transformation/overview/" title="Read more" class="aecButton">Read more</a>
             </div>
             <br class="spacer">